 If your request is refused

-About half of parent requests are refused.
-That doesn't mean the refusal is right.
+Around half of parent requests are refused: official DfE statistics record that just over half (50.8%) of requests from parents, carers or guardians were refused in 2023.
+That doesn’t mean the refusal is right.

 Read the refusal letter carefully.
 The LA must give reasons.
 Check those reasons against the legal test: does your child have or may have SEN, and may it be necessary to make provision through an EHCP?